-Carl Perkins Career Technical Education: The Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV) is a principal source of federal funding to states and discretionary grantees for the improvement of secondary and postsecondary career and technical education programs.
+Carl Perkins Career Technical Education: The Carl D. Perkins Career and Technical Education Act of 2006 (Perkins IV) is a principal source of federal funding to states and discretionary grantees for the improvement of secondary and postsecondary career and technical education programs across the nation.
 The purpose of the Act is to more fully develop the academic, career, and technical skills of secondary and postsecondary students who elect to enroll in career and technical education programs.
 Cerritos College and local adult education providers are the primary recipients of Perkins funding and regularly make referrals to and receive referrals from AJCC staff.
 Leaders from Cerritos College also participate in the SMT to coordinate referrals, co-enrollments, and service improvements.

-Job Corps: SELACO WDB collaborates with representatives of the Long Beach Job Corps Center and promotes the Job Corps program to potential applicants, who are youth and young adults ages 16 to 24.
-SELACO staff also regularly refer youth to the Job Corps Center.
-Job Corps staff participate in SELACO WDB's Community Collaborative Network (CCN) and in SELACO WDB-sponsored job fairs.
+Job Corps: SELACO WDB collaborates with representatives of the Long Beach Job Corps Center.
+Under non-COVID circumstances, Job Corps staff's principal activity at the AJCC is to promote the Job Corps program to potential applicants, who are youth and young adults ages 18 to 24.

 Native American Programs (WIOA Section 166): Collaboration between United American Indian Involvement (UAII) and SELACO WDB has grown stronger in recent years.
-UAII has leased space adjacent to the AJCC.
+UAII had recently leased space adjacent to the AJCC.
 Both parties anticipate that this proximity will increase referrals between the WIOA Title I and Section 166 programs, as well as UAII's connection to other workforce system partners.
 Leaders from UAII also participate in SMT activities.
-UAII staff refers customers to employer recruitment events sponsored by SELACO WDB and WDB staff participate in UAII job fairs.